ckottke/ckottke.github.io/teaching.md

   - [Math 350](brown/350_fa10/), Honors Vector Calculus

 # Notes from various classes
+- [Linear Analysis on Compact Manifolds](neu/7376_sp16/lacm.pdf).
+Notes on elliptic theory on compact manifolds, including spectral theory, heat kernels, Weyl asymptotics, and a proof of the Atiyah-Singer index theorem by heat kernel methods.
 - [Products in homology and cohomology via acyclic models](docs/acyclic.pdf).
   Mostly following Bredon's *Topology and Geometry*, and used to supplement Hatcher's *Algebraic Topology*.